glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/import-export.md

 Exporting Ligature information **is supported**.

 #### Exporting Kerning data
-For Beta 1, Kerning data is **not** exported.
+Kerning data is **not** exported.
-We are currently investigating if this will be possible.
+We are investigating if this will be possible (Currently an open issue with OpenType.js).

 #### Exporting Metadata
 The following pieces of metadata are passed off to OpenType.js to create the OTF file.